Average viewing:• 3–5 seconds in total

 • Busy images behind critical text

-Design for real-world conditions including bright sun and motion.
+Your goal is to design for real conditions including bright sun and motion.

 - Using decorative or ultra-thin fonts